Table of contents

 Key Features

-• Security: Blaze provides HIPAA and SOC 2 compliance, data encryption at rest and in transit, and role-based access.
+- Security: Blaze provides HIPAA-compliant deployments and SOC 2 attestation, data encryption at rest and in transit, and role-based access controls.
 These security features make Blaze suitable for companies that need apps to handle sensitive healthcare or financial data.

-• Customizable for scale: Blaze supports deep customization so apps can evolve with business needs.
-The platform allows you to build multiple apps, such as those for client portals and hospital databases.
+- Customizable for scale: Blaze supports deep customization so apps can evolve with business needs.
+The platform allows you to launch multiple apps, such as apps for client portals and hospital databases.

 Pros

-• Excellent support and onboarding: Blaze’s implementation team provides personalized setup help, which significantly reduces the time to launch compared to self-serve platforms.
+- Excellent support and onboarding: If you opt for the enterprise plan, Blaze's implementation team provides personalized setup help.
+This helps significantly reduce the time to launch compared to self-serve platforms.

 Cons